mmiranda222/.statsuite/content/changelog/_index.md

 - [Release 10.07.2018](#release-10072018)
  -->

+> **General disclaimer:** If you **upgrade a .Stat Suite installation from a .NET version below 5.0.0, to .NET v5.0.0 or higher**, you must follow the migration procedure explained as follows. **All MappingSets must be generated specifically in the context of the .Stat Suite**.
+This is to be done through the following methods:
+> - **Before** you generate the MappingSets (see next bullet), if during the migration/upgrade to version 5.0.0 or higher with the DBUP tool, some DSDs/Dataflows migrations fail (check the logs using the transfer service `/status/requests` method), then you should **migrate these dataflows manually** using the Transfer service method `/init/dataflow`.
+Note that his should happen only extremely rarely, and would be caused by previous inconsistencies in the DB state.
+In case the manual dataflow migration is still unsuccessful then it is recommended to delete the underlying DSD, cleanup the related DB objects (using the Transfer service method `/cleanup/dsd`), recreate the data structures and reload the related data.
+> - **Generate the MappingSets for all already existing dataflows when the .Stat Suite .NET version is migrated to 5.0.0 or higher, using the .Stat Suite Transfer service method `/init/allMappingsets`**.
+This method must be called manually as the very last step of the deployment of the new version (after all components are deployed/updated, and after the DBUP tool has run to update the databases). ([Documentation](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer#post-12versioninitallmappingsets-this-function-creates-mappingsets-of-all-dataflows-found-in-the-mappingstore-db))
+> - **Generate the MappingSet for any newly added dataflow using the .Stat Suite Transfer service method `init/dataflow`**.
+This can be done using the Transfer service Swagger UI. ([Documentation](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer#post-12initdataflow-initializes-database-objects-of-a-dataflow-in-datastore-database))
+> - **Generate the MappingSet for any newly added dataflow by uploading any data** (in DLM or with the .Stat Suite Transfer service).
+In other words, the MappingSet of a newly added dataflow will be automatically generated once you upload data for this dataflow.

+---

 ### March 5, 2021
 **[Release .Stat Suite .NET 6.0.0](https://gitlab.com/groups/sis-cc/.stat-suite/-/milestones/34)**
 > This **major** release includes a new version of the **core-transfer**, **core-sdmxri-nsi-ws**, **core-auth-management**, and **core-data-access** services.